stealacamera/book-quotes-api/README.md

 - **User**: can add/fetch quote objects, can change/remove only their own objects.

 ## API endpoints
+<sub>*Uses Django token authentication.
-<sub>*Methods in bold are only accessable by admins.
+Methods in bold are only accessable by admins.
 Methods in italic are only accessable by users and apply only to their respective objects.*</sub>

 ### User endpoints
 `http://localhost:5000/account/`
 | Endpoint  | HTTP methods | Description |